arangodb/docs/3.8/arangosearch-analyzers.md

 {% endarangoshexample %}
 {% include arangoshexample.html id=examplevar script=script result=result %}

-Custom tokenization with `collapsePositions` on and off:
+Custom tokenization with `collapsePositions` on and off.
+The input string `"A-B-C-D"` is split into an array of strings `["A", "B", "C", "D"]`.
+The position metadata (as used by the `PHRASE()` function) is set to 0 for all four strings if `collapsePosition` is enabled.
+Otherwise the position is set to the respective array index, 0 for `"A"`, 1 for `"B"` and so on.

 {% arangoshexample examplevar="examplevar" script="script" result="result" %}
     @startDocuBlockInline analyzerAqlCollapse